 While less common for a simple yellow light, a comprehensive check should include the coolant system.
 Coolant prevents your generator’s engine from overheating, especially during long outages.
 Take a look at the coolant level to make sure it’s within the recommended range and look for any signs of leaks around the hoses or radiator.
 Keeping the coolant system in good shape is key preventative care.
 If you notice low levels or signs of a leak, it’s best to get professional Generac service and repair to address the problem before it becomes more serious.

-How to Reset the Yellow Light After Maintenance
+How to Clear the Yellow Light on Your Generac Generator

 So, you’ve completed your routine generator maintenance—great job!
 Taking care of your generator is the best way to ensure it’s ready when you need it.
 The final step in this process is clearing the yellow maintenance reminder light on the control panel.
 Think of it as your generator’s way of saying, “Thanks for the tune-up!” before it goes back into standby mode.
 Don’t worry, this is usually a quick and simple fix.
 Regular Generac maintenance is crucial for reliability, and resetting this light is the last box to check.
 Here are a few easy ways to do it.